Arduino-IRremote/Arduino-IRremote/README.md

 Consider using the [original 2.4 release form 2017](https://github.com/Arduino-IRremote/Arduino-IRremote/releases/tag/v2.4.0) or the last backwards compatible [2.8 version](https://github.com/Arduino-IRremote/Arduino-IRremote/releases/tag/2.8.0) for you project.<br/>
 It may be sufficient and deals flawlessly with 32 bit IR codes.<br/>
-If this doesn't fit your case, be assured that 4.x is at least trying to be backwards compatible, so your old examples should still work fine.
+If this doesn't work for you, you can be sure that 4.x is trying to be compatible with earlier versions, so your old examples should work just fine.

 ### Drawbacks of using 2.x
 - Only the following decoders are available:<br/>